nestor-gm/ruql/README.md

 end
 ```

-The HTML Form renderer allows a JavaScript object as an answer of a fillin question that return true or false:
+The HTML Form renderer allows a JavaScript object in a fillin answer.
+The JavaScript code is
+a parameter of the constructor.
+It must be written like a string and it must return true or false.

 ```ruby
 fill_in do